Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: ML/AI assisted Simulations

 As the detector optimization process explores a large number of design parameters, the resources required for the simulation are significant.
 The leading contribution is the simulation of the optical photons.
 We therefore decided to replace it with a fast parametrized generator utilizing generative Artificial Intelligence (AI).
 This approach proved to fulfill both of our requirements, a significant processing speedup while still faithfully reproducing the distribution of the incoming photons, which is an important input to downstream particle ID and the energy reconstruction algorithms.

-The parametrized approach sped up the simulation sufficiently to enable the automatic optimization, which needs to run a significant number of events for each evaluation point of the design.
+The parametrized approach sped up the simulation sufficiently to enable automatic optimization, which needs to run a significant number of events for each evaluation point of the design.
 The speedup factor was roughly 20.
 Our specific implementation uses a parameterization for the mean number of photons emitted for a given track energy and angle.
-For each photon that is sampled from a distribution with the given mean, the arrival time and position are determined using a normalizing flow (NF) model that uses the emission point of the photon.
-Normalizing Flows are an appropriate model to use here due to the modest dimensionality of the parameter space and since they enable us to sample efficiently from the learned distribution.
+For each photon that is sampled from a distribution with the given mean, the arrival time and position are determined using a normalizing flow (NF)~\cite{rezende2016variationalinferencenormalizingflows} model that uses the emission point of the photon.
+Normalizing flow is an appropriate model to use here due to the modest dimensionality of the parameter space and since it enables us to sample efficiently from the learned distribution.

-For the normalizing flow model we use a conditional model, implemented with normflows~\cite{Stimper2023} with 12 flows using ARQSplines.
+For the normalizing flow we use a conditional model, implemented with normflows~\cite{Stimper2023} with 12 flows using autoregressive rational neural spline flows~\cite{durkan2019neuralsplineflows}.
 The total model has about 41 million parameters.
-The NF model is conditioned on the impinging charged track momentum, angle and its distance to the SiPM, the previously sampled number of photons as well as the energy deposited in the scintillator by the track.
-We observed that a simpler model was able to give a quite reasonable description of the overall photon distribution.
-However, to accurately describe the timing distributions of the ordered photons (1$^{\textrm{st}}$, 2$^{\textrm{nd}}$, and \textit{etc.}), the more complex model was needed.
+The NF model is conditioned on the impinging charged track momentum, angle, and its distance to the SiPM, the previously sampled number of photons as well as the energy deposited in the scintillator by the track.
+We observed that a model with fewer flows (and thus fewer parameters) was able to give a quite reasonable description of the overall photon distribution.
+However, to accurately describe the timing distributions of the ordered photons (1$^{\textrm{st}}$, 2$^{\textrm{nd}}$, \textit{etc.}), we chose to use 12 flows for the simulations described in this study.

-The combined model, parametrization plus normalizing flows, reproduce the full optical photon simulation very well.
+The combined model, parametrization plus normalizing flow, reproduces the full optical photon simulation very well.
 This is shown in Fig.~\ref{fig:NN_vsSimu}.
-We also validated our optical photon simulation with timing resolution measurements for given scintillator geometries in the literature~\cite{Bohm:2016jhc,gruber2016barrel, Wang:2025stj}.
+We also validated our optical photon simulation with timing resolution measurements for specific scintillator geometries in the literature~\cite{gruber2016barrel, Wang:2025stj,Bohm:2016jhc}.

-For the ML assisted performance optimization, we trained the NFs for several scintillator thicknesses.
+For the ML assisted performance optimization, we trained a NF for two scintillator thicknesses.
 We confirmed that the differences between the models for different thickness under consideration were small.
 During optimization, we picked the NF model that was trained with a scintillator thickness closest to the configuration to be evaluated.